Arqua in TOGAF-Aligned Enterprises

 Example workflow

-A payment workflow appears in the enterprise architecture as a process, application integration, data flow, and control path.
+A payment workflow appears in the enterprise architecture as a process, application integration, data flow and control path.

 TOGAF-aligned artefacts can describe the target state and governance model.